Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

 and let ${\bnu}^{(n)} = {\bnu}^{(n)}_{\la}$ denote the joint distribution of the random variables $\sixn, x\in \Z^2$.

-It is clear from this definition that if $\La$ and $\La'$ are two finite subsets of $\Z^2$, and $d(\La, \La') > 2 \sqrt n$, then $\si_{\La}^{(n)}$ and ${\si}_{\La'}^{(n)}$ are independent.
+It is clear from this definition that if $\La$ and $\La'$ are two finite subsets of $\Z^2$ and $d(\La, \La') > 2 \sqrt n$, then $\si_{\La}^{(n)}$ and ${\si}_{\La'}^{(n)}$ are independent.
 It is also clear that $\si$ is stochastically dominated by $\si^{(n)}$.

-From Theorem \ref{BeGr} (and simple estimates concerning the `spatial spread of infection in a limited time interval') it follows that
+From Theorem \ref{BeGr}, and simple estimates concerning the ``spatial spread of infection in a limited time interval,'' it follows that

-{\bf Remark:} In this paper we often deal with spatial boxes of length of order $n$, and distances of order $n$ to each other; the (somewhat arbitrary) choice of $\sqrt n$ in the definition \eqref{truncdef} is just one of the many possible choices that are convenient in such situations.
+\begin{rem*} In this paper we often deal with spatial boxes of length of order $n$ and distances of order $n$ to each other.
+The somewhat arbitrary choice of $\sqrt n$ in the definition \eqref{truncdef} is just one of the many possible choices that are convenient in such situations. \end{rem*}

-\begin{lem} Let $\La_1, \cdots \La_k$ be $3 n \times n$-rectangles with the property that $d(\La_i, \La_j) > 2 \lfloor \sqrt n \rfloor$, $1 \leq i < j \leq k$.
-Further let $A_1, A_2, \cdots A_k$ be events that are completely determined by, and increasing in, the $\si$ variables on $\La_1, \La_2, \cdots, \La_k$ respectively.
+\begin{lem} Let $\La_1, \ldots, \La_k$, be $3 n \times n$-rectangles with the property that $d(\La_i, \La_j) > 2 \lfloor \sqrt n \rfloor$, $1 \leq i < j \leq k$.
+Further let $A_1, A_2, \ldots, A_k$ be events that are completely determined by, and increasing in, the $\si$ variables on $\La_1, \La_2, \ldots, \La_k$ respectively.
 Then, for every $\la > \la_c$,